mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/rtcconfigs.md

 {{% alert warning %}}**Note:** To avoid mixed content (HTTP+HTTPS on the same webpage), the connection protocol has to be the same (client/server and RTC), so HTTP for both or HTTPS for both.

-Example: if SSL is terminated at the reverse proxy, and proxied to http (tomcat), the same thing should happen for RTC (default port 9083-9093){{% /alert %}}
+Example: if SSL is terminated at the reverse proxy, and proxied to HTTP (tomcat), the same thing should happen for RTC (default port 9083-9093){{% /alert %}}

 * * *

 ## Possible Configurations

 JIRA/Confluence application server can be installed with different network configurations.
+Depending on the configuration, the RTC configuration page shows different protocol values:

-Depending on the configuration, the RTC configuration page shows different protocol values.
 If the protocol field in the configuration page shows HTTP, the plugin is guessing that the protocol during the full network path (client/\<proxy if existing>/server) is HTTP.

 ![](//media.balsamiq.com/img/support/docs/atlassian/rtc_http.png)